Social Media

 TravelPost Category - TravelTravelChristmasPost Category - ChristmasChristmas

-Christmas markets – also known as a christkindlmarkt or weihnachtsmarkt – are festive street markets that originated as an Advent custom in Germany during the late Middle Ages.
-These days, Christmas markets are a holiday mainstay all over Europe, filled with little wooden huts where vendors sell piping hot mugs of glühwein (mulled wine) and all sorts of festive snacks, hand-carved ornaments, Christmas decorations and beautiful gifts for the holidays.
+European Christmas markets – also known as a christkindlmarkt or weihnachtsmarkt – are festive street markets that originated as an Advent custom in Germany during the late Middle Ages.
+These days, these festive markets are a holiday mainstay all over Europe, filled with little wooden huts where vendors sell piping hot mugs of glühwein (mulled wine) and all sorts of festive snacks, hand-carved ornaments, Christmas decorations and beautiful gifts for the holidays.
 Some have even grown into full-blown winter festivals, with live music, performances, Santa meet-and-greets, kid-friendly activities, ice-skating and even rollercoasters.
 Feast your eyes on these awesome Christmas markets in Europe and mark down the dates in case you want to plan your holiday around a visit!
+Pssst!
+For something closer to home check out these Christmas markets in Singapore!

 Read more: Ultimate guide to all things Christmas in SG